 Ambassador, Head of the Delegation of the European Union to the Republic of Korea (since January 2011).
 Since 2004, he has been working for the European Union Institutions in Brussels as Head for Asia at the Office of the EU High Representative Javier Solana and later as Principal Adviser for Asia at the European Commission.
 He was the Ambassador of Poland to Pakistan (concurrently accredited to Afghanistan) in 2001 – 2003, and the Asia Director at the Ministry of Foreign Affairs in Warsaw in 2003 – 2004.

 Prof. (Dr) Suresh Kumar is a Head and Coordinator (2015-19), Department of African Studies, and Centre for African Studies, UGC Area Study Program.
 He is the Chief Editor of Peer Reviewed & UGC index journal of Indian Journal of African Studies and Africaindia.org, and traveled widely more than 40 countries in the world for research and teaching assignments.
-He deliberated his opinion on different aspects of Africa before the United Nations Organisation (UNO, 2012), World Policy Conference (WPC, 2014), European Commission of African Studies (ECAS), le Conseil pour de développement de la recherche en sciences sociales en Afrique (CODESRIA, 2015), IBSA, BRICS-IKS (2016) and many others.
+He deliberated his opinion on different aspects of Africa before the United Nations Organisation (UNO, 2012), World Policy Conference (WPC, 2014), European Commission of African Studies (ECAS), Council for the Development of Social Science Research in Africa (CODESRIA, 2015), IBSA, BRICS-IKS (2016) and many others.
 About 143 articles have been published in different books, journals and newspapers.
 He has actively contributed his opinions on India and Africa in the different international media channels of BBC, Aljazeera (English), ABC (USA), Yomiuri Shinbun (Japan) and All India Radio.
 He has completed LLB successfully out of his sheer interests from University of Delhi, India in 2016.

 Medical Doctor and psychiatrist, registered in Paris.
 He has worked in close collaboration with pharmaceutical firms (Laboratoires pharmaceutiques Debat, Laboratoires Lisapharm) and with the National Agronomic Institut (Paris Grignon).
 He was personal M.D. for President Abdoulaye Wade (Senegal, 1988-2012).
 He was also associate professor, Medical University Paris XIII (Bobigny, 1985-2010).
 He served as Consultant for numerous French companies.
 He is the co-founder of Organic-Vaccines, which aims to set up a leucocytes database in Europe, in keeping with the one set up in the USA in 2003.
 He is developping the Map-up test, a new psychological assessment, aimed at corporate coaching and at crisis resolution.
 He published Psychostrategy, Ed Polytechniques, 2002 and Fighting fatigue, M.A.
 Ed.
 2005.

 Former Minister of Labor and Social protection and Minister of Youths and Sports, Algeria.
-He also served as Prefect, Ambassador of Algeria in Romania, Deputy, President of the Finance and Budget Commission at the national Assembly, Member of the Commission of Foreign Affairs, Cooperation and Emigration.
+He also served as Prefect, Ambassador of Algeria, Deputy, President of the Finance and Budget Commission at the national Assembly, Member of the Commission of Foreign Affairs, Cooperation and Emigration.
 He is a Member of the Royal Academy of Spain for Economic and Finance Sciences and of the Forum “Penser l’Europe”.
+Honorary member of the “Barcelona Economics Network”.
+Member of the scientific committee of the “MS’10 Barcelona International Conference”.
 He is researcher, lecturer and teacher at the Higher School for Political Sciences, at the Institute of Diplomacy and at the International Relations and the National School of Administration (ENA).
 He was a board member of the High Institute of Management and Planning, National Chamber of Commerce and Industry, as well as the National Office of Statistics.
 He was also member of the mediator’s team for the resolution of the Northern Mali and Northern Niger Conflict, and co-editor of the agreements.
-He he graduated from the University of Law and Economic Sciences.
+He graduated from the University of Law and Economic Sciences.

 Honorary President of Notre Europe-Jacques Delors Institute.
 Former Director-General of the World Trade Organisation (WTO) (2005-2013).
 He began his career in the French civil service at the Inspection générale des finances and at the Treasury.
 He was Chief of staff for the President of the European Commission, Jacques Delors, and his representative as Sherpa in the G7 (1985-1994).
 He served as CEO of the bank Credit Lyonnais until its privatization in 1999.
 He served as Commissioner for Trade at the European Commission (1999-2004).
 He holds degrees from the Paris based École des hautes études commerciales (HEC), from the Institut d’études politiques (IEP) and from the École nationale d’administration (ENA).